michael-5196/Global-Data-Science-Salaries-Project/README.md

 ```

-## Feature Engineering (Calculating Growth Rate to Improve our Prediction)
+## Feature Engineering (Calculating Growth Rate to Improve our LSTM Prediction)
 ```
 # Calculate the average salary for each job title and work year
 avg_salary_by_year = df.groupby(['work_year', 'job_title'])['salary_in_usd'].mean().reset_index()